convox/docs/docs/application/services.md

 Configuration options that define the build context and Dockerfile used.

-Can be defined as either a string containing a path to use to build this service:
+Can be defined as either a string containing a path to use to build this Service:

 ```yaml
 services: